 If you fixed a bug, you can submit the bug report, and the fix on the bug trackers mentioned above.
 We only review patches that can be applied to the svn with the patch command (this means can be applied to svn trunk with zero changes - if hunks fail, the review stops there).
 If you are not familiar with patches, please review patches and diffs.

-If you have a feature enhancement, or want to send your platform information to us, attach it to the patch tracker.
+If you have a feature enhancement, or want to send your platform information to us, send your patchs to relavant mailing list.

 For the kernel, it means: